yasaichi/everett/README.md

 This observer sends an email after a record has been created.

 ## Migration from rails-observers
-Since Everett is highly compatible with `ActiveRecord::Observer`, you can easily migrate from [rails-observers](https://github.com/rails/rails-observers).
+Since Everett is highly compatible with Active Record Observer, you can easily migrate from [rails-observers](https://github.com/rails/rails-observers).
 All you need to do is as follows: